jeevan-korah/interview-webrtc/README.md

 This is a web-based application designed for conducting interviews with advanced features like real-time gaze tracking, AI-powered interviewer assistance, and cheating detection.
 The app supports a two-participant video call, with an interviewee and an interviewer.

+You will need to download the Gaze Tracking Model from "github.com/antoinelame/GazeTracking".
+Add the "gaze_tracking" folder into the root folder.

 ## Features

 - **Real-time Video Call**: Supports high-quality video and audio communication between two participants.